Jīvaka

 Accounts about Jīvaka can be found in Early Buddhist Texts in many textual traditions such as the Pāli and Mūlasarvāstivāda traditions, as well as later Buddhist discourses and devotional Avadāna texts.
-Textual traditions agree that Jīvaka was born as a foundling of a courtesan, but not who his parents were exactly.
+Textual traditions agree that Jīvaka was born as a foundling of a courtesan (gaṇikā), but not who his parents were exactly.
 Regardless, Jīvaka was found and raised by people from the royal court of King Bimbisāra.
 As he grew up, Jīvaka decided to travel to Takṣaśilā, to learn traditional medicine from a well-respected teacher.
 He turned out to be a promising student, and after seven years, started his healing profession in Rājagṛha.
 His medical feats gained him a reputation and he was quickly appointed as the personal physician of King Bimbisāra and the Buddha.
 As Jīvaka came more into contact with the Buddha, he became an important supporter of the religion and eventually founded the Jīvakarāma monastery.
 Later, Bimbisāra was killed by his son Ajatashatru, who usurped the throne.
 Eventually, Jīvaka was instrumental in bringing him to see the Buddha, to whom the new king repented the deeds he had done.

 In the texts, Jīvaka is depicted performing complicated medical procedures, including those that could be interpreted as brain surgery.
 Scholars are in debate to which extent these depictions have historical value.
 Regardless, Jīvaka is honoured throughout Asian history by Buddhists, and to some extent by healers outside of Buddhism, as a model physician and Buddhist saint.
 Several medieval medical texts and procedures in India and China are attributed to him.
 Up until the present day, Jīvaka is honoured by Indians and Thai as a patron of traditional medicine, and he has a central role in all ceremonies involving Thai traditional medicine.
 Furthermore, Jīvaka's legendary persona has had an important role in helping to proselytise and legitimise Buddhism.
 Some of the details of Jīvaka's accounts were adjusted to fit the local milieus in which they were passed on.
 The Jīvakarāma monastery was identified by the Chinese pilgrim Xuan Zang in the 7th century, and it was excavated in the 19th century.
 Presently, it is one of the oldest Buddhist monasteries with archaeological remains still in existence.